Dzoukr/SAFEr.Template/README.md

 ### Deploy

-- Farmer specified in separated console application in `tools/[AppName].Infrastructure` as CLI
+- Farmer specified in separated F# script in `Infrastructure.fsx` as CLI
 - Environment definition including AppInsights in `Deployments`

 ### GitHub Actions